Create a reference matrix, useful for visualisation, with evenly spread and

 to keep all levels.- numerics

-Type of summary for numeric values.
-Can be
+Type of summary for numeric values not specified in

 (will duplicate the grid for all unique values), any function ("mean"